usc-care/principles/README.md

 This document is inspired, and borrows heavily, from similar guides for applied researchers, including Matthew Gentzkow and Jesse Shapiro's [Code and Data for the Social Sciences: A Practicioner's Guide](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) and Julian Reif's [Stata Coding Guide](https://julianreif.com/guide/).

-The document reflects the contributions of current and past Gibson researchers, including Danial Hoepfner, Eric Booth, David Osman, Marshall Garland, and Jill Carle.
+The document reflects the contributions of current and past colleagues at [Gibson Consulting Group](https://gibsonconsult.com/) and USC, including Danial Hoepfner, Eric Booth, David Osman, Marshall Garland, Jill Carle, Mitchell Kilborn, Gracie Petty, and Daniel Silver.

 ## Location
 The document is stored and maintained in a [Git repository](https://github.com/usc-care/principles/blob/main/tex/analyst-manifesto.pdf).
 The file is only accessible to invited members of USC-CARE.